microsoft/onnxruntime/docs/CSharp_API.md

 #### Constructor
     InferenceSession(string modelPath);
     InferenceSession(string modelPath, SesionOptions options);
+Loads the model from file and initilazes the session.
+    InferenceSession(byte[] model);
+    InferenceSession(byte[] model, SessionOptions options);
+Loads the model from a serialized protobuf.

 #### Properties
     IReadOnlyDictionary<NodeMetadata> InputMetadata;
 Data types and shapes of the input nodes of the model.
     IReadOnlyDictionary<NodeMetadata> OutputMetadata;
 Data types and shapes of the output nodes of the model.
+    IReadOnlyDictionary<string, NodeMetadata> OverridableInitializerMetadata
+Types and shapes of the overridable initializers.

 #### Methods
     IDisposableReadOnlyCollection<DisposableNamedOnnxValue> Run(IReadOnlyCollection<NamedOnnxValue> inputs);